 Qualifying Borrowers For Mortgage on How Much House Can I Afford

-Loan officer should ask loan applicant if they have auto loans.
-If so, what is the monthly payment.
-The borrower needs to provide to disclose student loans and the status on the payment agreement.
+Loan officers should ask applicants if they have auto loans and, if so, what the monthly payments are.
+Borrowers must also disclose their student loans and the status of their payment agreements.

 Qualifying Borrowers For Mortgage With Collection and Charged-Off Accounts